amaurylekens/SDC_Segnet/README.md

 This repository contains the files necessary to realize the semantic segmentation of an image to identify the shape of a road.
 The project uses the Udacity autonomous car simulator.

-The algorithm used is an encoder-decoder neuron network.

 ## Folders

 ```bash